Call Us: 587-982-9595

 Change leaders and managers can use various strategies and tools to support people through change and transition.
 These include:

-Communicate: In a change management scenario, it’s nearly impossible to over-communicate.
-Leaders of successful change make the time to constantly communicate the vision, purpose, and benefits of the change in different formats, and in ways that anticipate how different teams will be impacted by it.
+• Communicate: In a change management scenario, it’s nearly impossible to over-communicate.
+Leaders of successful change make the time to constantly communicate the vision, purpose, and benefits of the change in different formats and mediums, and in ways that anticipate how different teams will be impacted by it.
 Communicate the plan, process, and progress of the change.
 Communicate the expectations, roles, and responsibilities of the change.
 Communicate frequently, clearly, and consistently.
 Use multiple channels and formats.
 Listen to feedback, concerns, and suggestions.
 Address questions, rumours, and misinformation.
 Acknowledge emotions, challenges, and achievements.

-Involve: If change is all about the human element of change, don’t pursue change initiatives from a purely top-down approach.
+• Involve: If change is all about the human element of change, don’t pursue change initiatives from a purely top-down approach.
 Make time and effort to involve your teams in the planning, implementation, and evaluation of the change.
 Solicit their input, ideas, and opinions to encourage their participation, collaboration, and co-creation of solutions.
 Empower people to make decisions, take actions, and solve problems.
 Delegate tasks, authority, and accountability to inspire a larger team commitment to the change initiative’s goals and objectives.
-And most importantly – recognize contributions, efforts, and successes.
+And most importantly, recognize contributions, efforts, and successes.

-Support: To ensure your change initiative is long-lasting, it’s important to create common standards and reference points for your team members to understand and recognize success.
+• Support: To ensure your change initiative is long-lasting, it’s important to create common standards and reference points for your team members to understand and recognize success.
 Make sure that the right learning and development supports are in place to help people move from the old to the new.
 Provide training, coaching, and mentoring, in addition to the appropriate resources, tools, and guidance on new approaches.

-Inspire: Continued reinforcement of early successes is essential to inspire your teams to continue to embrace, adopt, and champion the change initiative beyond initial launch.
+• Inspire: Continued reinforcement of early successes is essential to inspire your teams to continue to embrace, adopt, and champion the change initiative beyond initial launch.
 As implementation of the change initiative gains traction, share stories, examples, and testimonials of its positive impacts on different teams.
 Highlight how the change has resulted in new opportunities, benefits, and outcomes to encourage the celebration of milestones, achievements, and results.

 • This field is for validation purposes and should be left unchanged.